-A holiday to the Maldives is certainly something at the top of many people’s bucket lists – and rightly so.
+A holiday or vacation to the Maldives is certainly something at the top of many people’s bucket lists – and rightly so.
 Not only does it offer some of the most beautiful resorts on the planet but the people are friendly, the atmosphere laid back and the drinks aplenty.

 And therein lies the main point.
 Whilst the mainland capital of Male is likely to throw up problems for anyone spending an extended period of time in it (and no one really does), the hundreds of luxury resorts in the Maldives that cater to tourists know exactly where their income is coming from and therefore the reality doesn’t mirror the official law.